 French Caramel tart or Frangipane tart with a caramel walnut topping.
 Whatever you want to call it, it’s a keeper.

-I’ve just fixed this recipe to make it website friendly, and I’ve noticed once again its got loads of nuts in it.
+I’ve noticed once again I’m posting a recipe with loads of nuts in it.
 I promise I’ll make sure the next recipe I post doesn’t.

 This recipe is quick enough to do in our 2 hour Bake Club.
 In my book that makes it an easy one.